By Bryan S. Hamilton

 What Exactly Is Identity and Access Management?

 According to Gartner, identity and access management is the key.
-AIM enables the right individuals to access the right resources at the right times for the right reasons.
+IAM enables the right individuals to access the right resources at the right times for the right reasons.
 And, more importantly, IAM addresses the mission-critical need to ensure appropriate access to resources across increasingly diverse technology environments.

 When you consider “traditional” IT, most if not all of your resources were in a data center or a set of primary and secondary data centers.
 Security and access control was relatively easy in this case.
 You put a simple “lock” on the front door, and a user either had the key or not.

 In today’s hybrid cloud world, we have that same data center (or centers) PLUS, oftentimes, public cloud IaaS and/or PaaS and SaaS applications that must also be managed.
 These apps can be spread across multiple cloud service providers allowing the enterprise to greatly benefit from a consistent approach to managing access to all corporate resources – without regard for what or where they are.

 What’s Included With Cloud IAM?

 - Single Access Control Interface.
 Uniform access control is established for all cloud platform services and this same interface can be used for all cloud services a company offers.

 - Enhanced Security.
 Security for critical applications can be detailed and defined.

 - Resource-Level Access Control.
 You can grant permissions and define user roles for accessing resources at different levels.

 Security used to be more black and white.
 Today the process is much more refined.
 Sure, you can use the key to come in the house, but what are you going to do in the house?
 Fortunately now with IAM, the line of business has the authority to grant or not grant access, set limitations, and self-manage entitlements.